-You try to take care of your skin, but even if you apply sunscreen, keep your skin clean and moisturize regularly, you might still notice that you have a rash around your mouth.
+You try to take care of your skin, but despite applying sunscreen and regularly cleansing and moisturising your face, you may still notice a rash around your mouth.
 As far as skin conditions go, MedlinePlus notes that rashes around the mouth are most likely to affect young women and children, but can ultimately affect anyone.
-It's a condition called perioral dermatitis, and its causes might surprise you.
-By understanding what it is and how to treat it, you can soothe your rash to have healthy, glowing skin once again.
+This condition is called perioral dermatitis, and its causes might surprise you.
+By understanding what it is and how to treat it, you can soothe your rash to reveal healthy, glowing skin once again.

-Those with sensitive skin are most likely to suffer from perioral dermatitis because it's usually associated with topical products.
-That means the very products you use to keep your skin and mouth healthy could be causing you to break out in a rash.
+People with sensitive skin are most likely to suffer from perioral dermatitis, as it's generally associated with topical products.
+This means the very products you use to keep your skin and mouth healthy could be causing your rash break-out.
 Here are some of the most common causes of the condition:

 - Topical steroid creams